Kavya1789/ACL-Docs/workshop/07_Performance_as_a_Self_Service/03_Configure_Jenkins_Library/README.md

             ### add keptn library under this line
 ```

-1. Add the following code block under the line commented out to the jenkins values file located on the path `~/jenkins/helm/jenkins-values.yml` on the bastion **(make sure indentation is correct)**:
+1. Add the following code block under the line commented out and save the file **(make sure indentation is correct)**:

 ```yaml
             - defaultVersion: "master"